God-Building

-God-Building is an idea proposed by some prominent early Marxists in the Bolshevik faction of the Russian Social Democratic Labour Party in the early-20th century.
-Inspired by Auguste Comte's Religion of Humanity, the concept had some precedent in the French Revolution with the Cult of Reason of the 1790s.
-The idea proposed that in place of the abolition of religion, there should be a meta-religious context in which religions were viewed primarily in terms of the psychological and social effect of ritual, myth, and symbolism.
-God-building aimed to harness this force for pro-communist aims, both by creating new ritual and symbolism, and by re-interpreting existing ritual and symbolism in a socialist context.
-In contrast to Leninist atheism, the God-Builders adopted an official position of agnosticism.
+God-Building is the idea that in place of the abolition of religion, there should be a meta-religious context in which religions were viewed primarily in terms of the psychological and social effect of ritual, myth, and symbolism.
+It was proposed by some prominent early Marxists in the Bolshevik faction of the Russian Social Democratic Labour Party in the early-20th century, who were inspired by Auguste Comte's Religion of Humanity.
+They aimed to harness this for pro-communist aims, both by creating new ritual and symbolism, and by re-interpreting existing ritual and symbolism in a socialist context.

 Origin

 Anatoly Lunacharsky was aligned with the Vperedist wing of the Bolshevik faction.
 Although he would later rejoin the Bolsheviks and indeed become People's Commissar for Education after October 1917, he was originally closely associated with Vladimir Lenin's rival, his brother-in-law Alexander Bogdanov.
 In his two volume work Religion and Socialism (1908–11), Lunacharsky propounded his theory of bogostroitel'stvo (богостроительство):

 Scientific socialism, is the most religious of all religions, and the true Social Democrat is the most deeply religious of all human beings.

 He proposed a new religious sentiment which would be accommodating to the world-view of communism by creating a new religion that was compatible with science and not based on any supernatural beliefs.

 Lunacharsky claimed that, while traditional religion was false and was used for the purposes of exploitation, it still cultivated emotion, moral values, desires, and other aspects of life that were important to human society.
 He believed that these aspects should be transformed into positive humanistic values of a new communist morality, instead of destroying religion outright when it served as the psychological and moral basis for millions of people.
 In his idea, God would gradually be replaced with a new vision of humanity, and through doing so socialism would achieve great success.

 He and his supporters argued that Marxism was too mechanically deterministic with regard to human beings and that it alone would not be able to inspire masses of people.
 They further posited that symbolism and ritual served a necessary social and psychological role.
-Regarding the social value of religion, Lunacharsky wrote:

-From the socialist point of view, the attitude of the proletarian movement toward religious organizations is built on the basis of their positions in the class struggle.
-Socialism looks at religious movements from the point of view of the common good, as well as physical, moral and mental development, which implies the following: